MTV Unplugged in New York

-MTV Unplugged in New York is a live album by American rock band Nirvana, released on November 1, 1994, by DGC Records.
-It features an acoustic performance recorded at Sony Music Studios in New York City on November 18, 1993, for the television series MTV Unplugged.
+MTV Unplugged in New York is the first live album by the American rock band Nirvana, released by DGC Records on November 1, 1994, nearly seven months after the suicide of Kurt Cobain.
+It was part of the cable television series MTV Unplugged and features a mostly acoustic performance.
+It was recorded at Sony Music Studios in Hell's Kitchen, Manhattan, on November 18, 1993.

-The show was directed by Beth McCarthy and aired on the cable television network MTV on December 16, 1993.
-In a break with MTV Unplugged tradition, Nirvana played mainly lesser-known material and covers of songs by the Vaselines, David Bowie, Lead Belly and Meat Puppets.
-Unlike prior MTV Unplugged performances, which were entirely acoustic, Nirvana used electric amplification and guitar effects during the set.
-They were joined by rhythm guitarist Pat Smear and cellist Lori Goldston, alongside Meat Puppets members Cris and Curt Kirkwood for some songs.
+The show was directed by Beth McCarthy-Miller and aired on the cable television network MTV on December 16, 1993.
+In a break with MTV Unplugged tradition, Nirvana used some electric amplification and effects, and played mainly lesser-known material and covers, with performances of songs by the Vaselines, David Bowie, Lead Belly and Meat Puppets.
+They were joined by the rhythm guitarist Pat Smear and the cellist Lori Goldston, alongside Meat Puppets members Cris and Curt Kirkwood for some songs.

-MTV Unplugged was released after plans to release the performance as part of a live double-album compilation titled Verse Chorus Verse, were abandoned.
-It was the first Nirvana release after the death of singer Kurt Cobain seven months prior.
-It debuted at number one on the US Billboard 200 and was certified 8x platinum by the RIAA in 2020.
-It won the Best Alternative Music Performance at the 1996 Grammy Awards, making it Nirvana's only Grammy Award win, and has since been ranked one of the greatest live albums of all time.
-The performance was released as a DVD in 2007.
+MTV Unplugged was released after plans to release the performance as part of a live album, Verse Chorus Verse, were abandoned.
+It debuted at number one on the US Billboard 200 and was certified 8× platinum by the Recording Industry Association of America (RIAA) in 2020.
+It won the Best Alternative Music Performance at the 1996 Grammy Awards, Nirvana's only Grammy Award.
+It was released on DVD in 2007.